9 Drinks That Can Help Lower Blood Pressure Quickly

 Beetroot is a vegetable often used in salads.
 It is rich in fiber and nitrate and has an anti-inflammatory property.

-Evidence from a systematic review shows that beetroot juice helps reduce blood pressure and will benefit prehypertensive patients as a supplement.
+Evidence from a systematic review suggests that beetroot juice may help reduce blood pressure and will benefit prehypertensive patients as a supplement.
 This hypotensive property of beetroot juice is due to the concentration of nitrate (NO3) in this drink.

 Apple juice is a good drink option for people with high blood pressure.
 Apples are rich in fiber, vitamins, minerals, and antioxidants.
 They are also helpful in reducing the risks of certain diseases, like stroke and diabetes.